joshmarinacci/idealos/proto1/README.md

-# foo
+# Ideal OS

-the goal of this project is to experiment with ideas inside of QueryOS, in a robust enough implementation that I can use it day to day, even if the implementation is very slow and looks ugly.
+the goal of this project is to experiment with ideas inside of IdealOS, in a robust enough implementation that I can use it day to day, even if the implementation is very slow and looks ugly.